 What's your budget?
 How large a screen do you want and need?
 Are you happy with a single-lens camera on the back, or is it worth paying extra for twin or triple lenses?

-After much passionate debate, we've racked our brains to rank the iPhones from best to worst for the average buyer, taking into consideration age, size, price (on contract or SIM-free), performance, battery life and more.
+We've racked our brains to rank the iPhones from best to worst for the average buyer, taking into consideration age, size, price (on contract or SIM-free), performance, battery life and more.

 iPhone comparison 2021